Andrew Tridgell: Projects

 Tridgell was a major developer of the Samba software, analyzing the Server Message Block protocol used for workgroup and network file sharing by Microsoft Windows products.
 He developed the talloc hierarchical memory allocator, originally as part of Samba.

 For his PhD dissertation, he co-developed rsync, including the rsync algorithm, a highly efficient file transfer and synchronisation tool.
 He was also the original author of rzip, which uses a similar algorithm to rsync.
 He developed spamsum, based on locality-sensitive hashing algorithms.

 He is the author of KnightCap, a reinforcement-learning based chess engine.

 Tridgell was also a leader in hacking the TiVo to make it work in Australia, which uses the PAL video format.

 In April 2005, Tridgell tried to produce free software (now known as SourcePuller) that interoperated with the BitKeeper source code repository.
 This was cited as the reason that BitMover revoked a license allowing Linux developers free use of their BitKeeper product.
 Linus Torvalds, the creator of the Linux kernel, and Tridgell were thus involved in a public debate about the events, in which Tridgell stated that, not having bought or owned BitKeeper – and thus having never agreed to its license – he could not violate it, and was analyzing the protocol ethically, as he had done with Samba.
 Tridgell's involvement in the project resulted in Torvalds accusing him of playing dirty tricks with BitKeeper.
 Tridgell claimed his analysis started with simply telneting to a BitKeeper server and typing help.
+This incident triggered the creation of Git by Torvalds.

-In 2011 Tridgell got involved with the software development of ArduPilot Mega, an open source Arduino-based UAV controller board, working on an entry for the UAV Challenge Outback Rescue.
+In 2011 Tridgell became involved with the software development of ArduPilot Mega, an open source Arduino-based UAV controller board, working on an entry with CanberraUAV for the UAV Challenge Outback Rescue.